dimau/taska/README.md

 # Taska

-Taska is a personal task tracker system based on Google Tasks that give you more power on your tasks
+Taska is a personal task tracker system based on Google Tasks that give you more power on your tasks <br>
+You can watch a 1 minute 30 second video on how to use this app - https://youtu.be/YXobcdKTF2c

 ## Available Scripts